seratch/taskun/readme.markdown

       }
     }

-## Snippet5: Using extended crontab notation
+## Snippet5: Using extended notations

 ### Invoking seconds intervals

-"initial" is the waiting time for the first invoking since scheduler started.
+"initial" is waiting time for the first invoking since taskun scheduler started.

     interval:3sec initial:5sec snippet.EchoWorker

 ### Invoking several threads at once.

-Following crontab will invoke 3 threads to do same command at once:
+Following will invoke 3 threads to do same command(=EchoWorker) at once:

     */1 * * * * snippet.EchoWorker*3